Last Updated on September 4, 2021 CareOurEarth

 Objective: World Tourism Day is annually celebrated to raise and spread awareness of the role that tourism plays in our society, to highlight its impacts on social, cultural, and economic values worldwide, and to underline the efforts the tourism industry can make achieving the sustainable development goals.

 Inception: It was officially held for the first time on September 27,1980.

-In September 1979, at its Third Session in Torremolinos, Spain, the UNWTO General Assembly decided to proclaim September 27 as World Tourism Day, commencing in the year 1980.
+In September 1979, at its 3rd session in Torremolinos, Spain, the UNWTO General Assembly decided to proclaim 27 September of each year as World Tourism Day, commencing in the year 1980.
 This date was chosen to coincide with an milestone in world tourism – the anniversary of the adoption of the UNWTO Statutes on 27 September 1970.

-In October 1997, at its Twelfth Session in Istanbul, Turkey, the UNWTO General Assembly decided to designate a host country each year to act as the organization’s partner in the celebration of World Tourism Day.
+In October 1997, at its 12th session in Istanbul, Turkey, the UNWTO General Assembly decided to designate a host country each year to act as the organization’s partner in the celebration of World Tourism Day.

 How to celebrate the Day